RYthaGOD/agentburn/replit.md

 # BurnBot - Solana Token Buyback & Burn SaaS Platform

 ## Overview
 BurnBot is a SaaS platform designed for Solana SPL token creators to automate token buyback and burn operations.
 It offers a no-code solution with a dashboard, flexible scheduling, and transaction monitoring to enhance tokenomics through automated and verifiable burn mechanisms.
 The platform also includes a Volume Bot, a Buy Bot, and **GigaBrain** - the standalone AI Trading Bot.
-GigaBrain ("Black and Gold Never Fold") uses a 10-model AI hivemind consensus system with automatic failover to scan and analyze trending tokens, executing trades based on AI confidence and profit potential.
+GigaBrain ("Black and Gold Never Fold") uses an 11-model AI hivemind consensus system with automatic failover to scan and analyze trending tokens, executing trades based on AI confidence and profit potential.
 It features autonomous capital management, dynamic position sizing, and intelligent bundle activity detection to avoid pump-and-dump schemes.

 ## User Acquisition & Trust-Building Features